 When you receive the purchased items or services, choose Post.

-The purchase is now reflected in inventory and financial records, and the vendor payment is activated.
+The purchase is now reflected in inventory, resource ledgers, and financial records, and the vendor payment is activated.
 The purchase invoice is removed from the list of purchase invoices and replaced with a new document in the list of posted purchase invoices.